Blessing-Tolani/alx-low_level_programming/0x01-variables_if_else_while/README.md

-directory that solves task on using if,else, while
+directory that solves task using if,else,while